nirgeier/MonitoringLabs/Labs/002-Loki-Grafana-Prometheus/README.md

-# Loki, Grafana, and Lab
+# Loki, Grafana, Prometheus Lab

 This lab demonstrates a complete monitoring and logging stack using Docker Compose.
 The stack includes: